Connect with us

 Yet, these sensitivities can lead to feeling overwhelmed.

-To combat this, HSPs need quiet time to reboot, refresh, and recover.
+HSPs need quiet time to reboot, refresh, and recover to combat this.

-Overly sensitive or hypersensitive tend to be words tossed out towards others when what we really mean is, “You’re more sensitive than I am” or “You don’t react to the world the same way that I do.”
+We toss out words like overly sensitive or hypersensitive toward others when we mean, “You’re more sensitive than I am” or “You don’t react to the world the same way I do.”

 Diversity, in all its forms, makes life rich and interesting.